bupt-ai-cz/PEOD/README.md

 ## 📄 License

 This dataset is released under MIT License.
-Please refer to our [project page](https://EchosLiu.github.io/PEOD-dataset/) for detailed licensing information.
+Please refer to our [License](https://github.com/bupt-ai-cz/PEOD/blob/main/Term%20of%20Use%20and%20License.md) for detailed licensing information.

 ## 📞 Contact